Glasgow: Architecture

-Very little of medieval Glasgow remains; the two main landmarks from this period being the 15th-century Provand's Lordship and 13th-century St. Mungo's Cathedral, although the original medieval street plan (along with many of the street names) on the eastern side of the city centre has largely survived intact.
+Very little of medieval Glasgow remains.
+The two main landmarks from this period are the 15th-century Provand's Lordship and 13th-century St. Mungo's Cathedral, although the original medieval street plan, along with many of the street names on the eastern side of the city centre has largely survived intact.
 Also in the 15th century began the building of Cathcart Castle, completed c.
 1450 with a view over the landscape in all directions.
 It was at this castle Mary Queen of Scots supposedly spent the night before her defeat at the Battle of Langside in May 1568.
 The castle was demolished in 1980 for safety reasons.

 The vast majority of the central city area as seen today dates from the 19th century.
-As a result, Glasgow has a heritage of Victorian architecture: the Glasgow City Chambers; the main building of the University of Glasgow, designed by Sir George Gilbert Scott; and the Kelvingrove Art Gallery and Museum, designed by Sir John W. Simpson, are notable examples.
+As a result, Glasgow has a heritage of Victorian architecture: the Glasgow City Chambers designed by William Young; the main building of the University of Glasgow, designed by Sir George Gilbert Scott; and the Kelvingrove Art Gallery and Museum, designed by Sir John W. Simpson, are notable examples.

 The city is notable for architecture designed by the Glasgow School, the most notable exponent of that style being Charles Rennie Mackintosh.
 Mackintosh was an architect and designer in the Arts and Crafts Movement and the main exponent of Art Nouveau in the United Kingdom, designing numerous noted Glasgow buildings such as the Glasgow School of Art, Willow Tearooms and the Scotland Street School Museum.
 A hidden gem of Glasgow, also designed by Mackintosh, is the Queen's Cross Church, the only church by the renowned artist to be built.

 Another architect who has had an enduring impact on the city's appearance is Alexander Thomson, with notable examples including the Holmwood House villa, and likewise Sir John James Burnet, awarded the R.I.B.A.'s Royal Gold Medal for his lifetime's service to architecture.
 The buildings reflect the wealth and self-confidence of the residents of the "Second City of the Empire".
 Glasgow generated immense wealth from trade and the industries that developed from the Industrial Revolution.
 The shipyards, marine engineering, steel making, and heavy industry all contributed to the growth of the city.